israelElad/InstaAutoAIPost/README.md

 - **Session Reuse:** Instead of logging in with your username and password on every run, the project uses session storage and reuse.
 This mimics how a real device stays logged in, further reducing suspicious activity.

 For more details and advanced anti-ban strategies, see the [instagrapi best practices guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html).

+---

+## Transition from Lambda to EC2: Why and How

+This project was originally built for AWS Lambda, but was migrated to EC2 for the following reasons:
+- **Static IP**: Instagram is less likely to flag activity from a consistent IP.
+Lambda uses dynamic IPs, which can trigger bans.
+- **Persistent Sessions**: EC2 allows for persistent session storage, reducing login frequency and ban risk.
+Lambda is stateless and cannot persist sessions easily.
+- **Secrets Management**: AWS Secrets Manager and IAM roles provide secure, automated credential management on EC2.
+- **Reliability**: EC2 with Docker Compose is more reliable for long-running, stateful services.

+### Previous Lambda-Based Configuration (for Reference)
+- **ECR (Elastic Container Registry):** Docker images were built locally and pushed to an ECR repository (`insta-auto-ai-post-repo`).
+- **Lambda Container Image:** AWS Lambda pulled the image from ECR and ran it as a serverless function.
+- **EventBridge Scheduling:** AWS EventBridge was used to trigger the Lambda function on a schedule (e.g., daily posting).
+- **Environment Variables:** Credentials and configuration were managed via Lambda environment variables (except for AWS keys, which were provided by the Lambda execution role).

+### Current EC2 + Docker Compose Configuration
+- **No ECR required:** Docker images are built and run directly on the EC2 instance using Docker Compose.
+ECR is not referenced or needed for this workflow.
+- **Persistent Service:** The app runs as a long-lived service with a static IP and persistent session storage.
+- **Secrets Management:** All credentials are loaded from AWS Secrets Manager using the EC2 instance's IAM role.
+- **Scheduling:** If needed, posting can be scheduled using cron or other automation on the EC2 instance.

+> **Migration Tip:** The transition process involved many experimental scripts and chat-driven iterations.
+Most of these were not pushed to the repo, as Cursor and AI-driven workflows tend to generate a lot of temporary files and scripts. **If you need to transition or refactor, it is strongly recommended to start fresh rather than trying to clean up or refactor everything.** In the current state of Cursor and AI models, starting from a clean slate is faster and less error-prone.

+---